nnbaocuong99/Database/README.md

 ### ✨<ins>***1.
 Credit & Usage // Sumary***</ins>:
 ***About the project:***
   - This project will show basically how to Install MongoDB & MariaDB using `Helm chart` and `ArgoCD`.
 Also *deploy, backup and restore data* on it.
-100% on-prem!
-  - Make sure you followed all these step on [this repo](https://github.com/nnbaocuong99/k8s) before you continue on this.
+  - Make sure you followed all these step on [this repo](https://github.com/nnbaocuong99/k8s) first before you continue because its 100% on-prem!
+  - Included both Deploy on K8s and VPS.

 ***Credit***
 - This project is written by me and wouldn't be possible without the hard work and contributions of the following individuals: